Gay History: August 1971 – Newsweek Magazine Publishes “The Militant Homosexual” – READ THE FULL ARTICLE

-Just two years following the Stonewall riots in NYC’s Greenwich Village on August 23rd, 1971, Newsweek’magazine published“The Militant Homosexual” where it devoted four pages trying to explain it all to its readers where suddenly all these homosexuals came from.
+A little over two years after the Stonewall riots in NYC’s Greenwich Village on August 23rd, 1971, Newsweek’magazine published an article titled “The Militant Homosexual” where it devoted four pages trying to explain it all to its readers where all these homosexuals suddenly came from.

 The entire four-page article dealt with the sudden visibility of the gay community — a visibility which had personal, psychological, familial and political aspects, according to Newsweek.
 As one measure of the surprise this new openness must have engendered, the word “militant” appeared in the four-page article fifteen times.
 And what the authors regarded “militant” is revealing: they described “militants” coming out to their friends, families and employers; “militants” wanting acceptance; “militants” refusing to accept the APA’s verdict that they were mentally ill (the APA would set aside that verdict two years later); “militants” demanding an end to the ban on federal employment; “militants” starting gay churches and “militants” getting married in them, and “militants” saying it’s great to be gay.

 That last point, according to Newsweek was especially dangerous: